-We will discuss this with you as we go along, and will only act with your express consent unless one of the other legal bases in data protection legislation applies.
+We will discuss this with you as we go along.
+We will only act with your express consent unless one of the other legal bases in data protection legislation applies.

 When you call our national helpline for advice, your call is recorded.
 This is used for training purposes, quality assurance, complaint investigations, and to make further improvements to the service we provide to you.
-You are informed of the recording before any data collection occurs.
+You will be informed of the recording before any data collection occurs.